tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-## Interitance is still on the table
+## Inheritance is still on the table

 While I find I don't often reach for the option of inheritance anymore, it is still something that may make sense and using traits does not prevent you from also using inheritance.
 In fact, you can build nested factories that leverage your traits.